iPadOS 16: what you need to know about your next iPad update

 Another comes from Apple Maps: you'll be able to create a route in the app, including with different stops and routes, and send it to your iPhone.
 That lets you plan the journey on a big screen before you view it on the small one.

-There's also a macOS feature coming, and that's a change to the Mail app.
+There are certain macOS features coming, and like a change to the Mail app.
 Now you'll be able to schedule emails to be sent at a certain time, retract emails you've just sent and set reminders for emails you don't want to deal with straight away.

+Another macOS mode is Stage Manager, which gives you desktop-like functionality - you can have overlapping windows, you can shove all your background apps to the side to see them in one list, and you can resize windows too.

 Apple's new Weather app is also coming to iPad, if that's something you care about.